google/gapid/gapir/README.md

 ### `CALL(push-return, api, function)` [-{arg-count} (any type) / +{push-return} (any type)]
 `<code:6> <padding:1> <push-return:1> <padding:4> <api:4> <function id:16>`

-* Calls the specified function in the given api and if push-return is 1 then save the return value to the stack; otherwise discard the return value.
+Calls the specified function in the given API and if push-return is 1 then saves the return value to the stack; otherwise the return value is discarded.

-* The arguments are popped from the stack and they are type checked with the arguments of the called function.
+The arguments are popped from the stack and they are type-checked with the arguments of the called function.

-* The arguments have to be pushed onto the stack in order (the last argument is on the top of the stack).
+The arguments have to be pushed onto the stack in order (the last argument is on the top of the stack).

-* Function IDs in range 0xff00-0xffff are reserved.
+Function IDs in range 0xff00-0xffff are reserved.

 ### `PUSH_I(type, data)` [+1 (type)]
 `<code:6> <type:6> <data:20>`

-Pushes the data specified inside the opcode to the stack.
+Pushes `data` to the top of the stack.

 If the data type is an integer or a pointer type, then the data is copied into the least-significant-bits of the target word, sign-extending if the type is signed.